 After you apply

 Program participants are required to report the use and results of rapid testing every Wednesday.
-More information on the reporting process will be provided shortly.

 The following documents provide an overview of the Rapid Testing Program and the requirements organizations must follow for a screening program: